Tak Province Thailand Travel Guide

 As a small domestic airport, services are limited.
 You will find basic check-in counters, a waiting area, and a small shop where you are able to buy refreshments or drinks.

-This terminal provides basic facilities, including ticket counters, waiting areas with seating, and small eateries where you can grab a dish or something to drink before you set off.
+This terminal provides basic facilities, including ticket windows, waiting areas with seating, and small eateries where it's possible to grab a meal or something to drink before your journey.

 Allow 1-1.5 hours for domestic flights.